JoergKau/Processing4-Java-Asteroids-v1/README.md

-# Asteroids Game by JoKausch and Clode-Code 0.1.11-beta
+Asteroids Game by JoKausch and Clode-Code 0.1.11-beta

-A modern implementation of the classic arcade game Asteroids, built with Processing and Java.
+A simple modern implementation of the classic arcade game Asteroids, built with Processing and Java.
 Navigate through space, shoot asteroids, and survive as long as possible!
+Mainly a template how to use the Processing library within VS Code or intelliJ when you do not want to use the Processing IDE

 ## Game Features